Skip to content

 • Looker if you're buying an end-to-end BI platform with dashboards, alerts, RLS, and PDTs — and the per-user licensing fits your org.

-• Cube if you need pre-aggregations for sub-second analytics on large datasets, a Postgres-wire SQL API for BI-tool connectivity, or first-class multi-tenancy/RLS — and you're willing to operate (or pay for Cube Cloud to operate) the heavier runtime.
+• Cube if you need pre-aggregations for sub-second analytics on large datasets or first-class multi-tenancy/RLS — and you're willing to operate (or pay for Cube Cloud to operate) the heavier runtime.
+(PostgreSQL-wire BI connectivity is no longer a Cube exclusive — OBSL also speaks it as of v2.5.0.)

 • AtScale if your business users live in Excel pivot tables and need native MDX, or you need DAX for Power BI live connections — no other tool in this comparison set speaks those protocols.